UI-Lovelace-Minimalist/page/collections/_templates/card_light_slider_collapse.md

 title: Light Slider Card (collapse)
 name: card_light_slider_collapse
 category: card
-explanation: "The `light-slider-card (collapse)` is an enhanced version of the `light-slider-card`, that only shows the slider, if the light is on."
+explanation: "The `light-slider-card (collapse)` is an enhanced version of the `light-slider-card`, that only shows the slider, if the light is on.
+In the picture on the right, the 'off'-state is like row Nr1, the 'on'-state like row Nr2"
-image_path: "/assets/images/light_slider.png"
+image_path: "/assets/images/card_light_combi.png"
 internal: false
 generator_install: true
 generator_example: true